 For the steaks:

-- 1 pound ground beef
+1 pound ground beef

-- 1/3 cup plain breadcrumbs
+1/3 cup plain breadcrumbs

-- 1 large egg
+1 large egg

-- 1/2 teaspoon salt
+1/2 teaspoon salt

-- 1/4 teaspoon ground black pepper
+1/4 teaspoon ground black pepper

-- 2 tablespoons neutral-flavored oil cooking oil (I use avocado oil)
+2 tablespoons neutral-flavored oil cooking oil (I use avocado oil)

 For the mushroom sauce:

-- 8 ounces crimini or brown mushrooms, sliced
+8 ounces crimini or brown mushrooms, sliced

-- 1 small yellow onion, sliced
+1 small yellow onion, sliced

-- 1 clove garlic, chopped
+1 clove garlic, chopped

-- 2 tablespoons tomato paste
+2 tablespoons tomato paste

-- 1 1/2 teaspoons prepared yellow mustard
+1 1/2 teaspoons prepared yellow mustard

-- 1 1/2 cups low sodium beef broth
+1 1/2 cups low sodium beef stock

-- 2 teaspoons cornstarch
+2 teaspoons cornstarch

-- 1 tablespoon water
+1 tablespoon water

-- 2 tablespoons chopped fresh parsley, for garnish (optional)
+2 tablespoons fresh parsley, chopped, for garnish (optional)

 In a mixing bowl, use your hands to mix together the ground beef, breadcrumbs, egg, salt, and pepper.

 Divide the mixture into four equal pieces, then use your hands to gently shape each piece into a 1/2-inch-thick patty.

 Heat the oil in a large skillet over medium heat.
 When the oil is shimmering, sear the patties on one side for 3 minutes, then flip them with a thin, flexible spatula.
 Sear them on the other side for another 3 minutes.

 Transfer the patties to a plate.

 There should be a few teaspoons of fat left in the pan from cooking the patties, but add additional oil if needed.
 Still over medium heat, add the mushrooms, onions, and garlic to the skillet.

 Cook, stirring often, until the mushrooms have given up their liquid and just begun to brown, 6 to 8 minutes.

 Stir the tomato paste, mustard, and beef broth into the mushrooms and onions.
 Use a spoon to scrape up any brown bits from the skillet.

 Return the patties to the skillet, spooning a bit of the cooking liquid, mushrooms, and onions over each one.
 Cover the skillet turn the heat down to low.
 Let the patties braise in the covered skillet for 30 minutes.